lamarkdown/lamarkdown/docs/process.md

 It's currently not recommended to run Lamarkdown on untrusted documents, unless your entire execution environment is sandboxed.

-Nevertheless, the `allow_exec` flag exists to provide some measure of safety in such situations.
+Nevertheless, the `allow_exec` flag _attempts_ to provide some measure of safety in such situations.
 By default, `allow_exec == False`, in which case certain actions will not be permitted:

 * Use of the [`la.eval`][eval] extension will be restricted to text substitutions (not code execution);
 * Use of the [`la.markdown_demo`][markdown_demo] extension will be prohibited;